Understanding Cybersecurity Risks in Healthcare

 Interconnected Environment

-Healthcare delivery systems operate in highly interconnected environments, which allows attackers to move laterally from a single compromised device to the wider network.
-Furthermore, the growing number of devices, combined with IT and OT integration through IoMT, significantly increases the number of entry points and potential threats.
+Healthcare delivery systems are highly interconnected, letting attackers move from one compromised device to others across the network.
+The increasing number of devices, along with IT and OT integration through IoMT, creates more entry points and potential threats.

-Limited network segmentation and a lack of Layer 1 visibility leave vulnerable IoMT devices, such as those powered by Raspberry Pis, exposed, putting other medical equipment at risk and highlighting critical cybersecurity risks in healthcare from hardware threats.
+Limited network segmentation and a lack of Layer 1 visibility leave vulnerable IoMT devices vulnerable.
+This puts other medical equipment at risk and highlights critical cybersecurity risks in healthcare from hardware threats.

 Remote and Accessible Devices